-The issue of laminar cracking in the shield building at Davis-Besse, referenced by the petitioner, has no connection to ASR detection.
-Davis-Besse was a unique situation resulting from a combination of extreme environmental conditions and the design configuration of the shield building.
+The issue of laminar cracking in the shield building at Davis-Besse, referenced by the petitioner, has no connection to ASR degradation or ASR detection.
+Davis-Besse presented was a unique situation resulting from a combination of extreme environmental conditions and the design configuration of the shield building.
 The licensee evaluated the issue, including operability determinations and root cause analysis in its corrective action program; and the NRC's continued oversight of the issue has been documented in a series of NRC inspection reports, the latest of which is IR 05000346/2014008, dated May 28, 2015 (ADAMS Accession No. ML15148A489).
-This issue has no connection to ASR detection.
+This issue has no connection to ASR degradation or ASR detection.
 Issue 2: Codes and standards exist for detecting and evaluating ASR damage.